Multiscale Sub-grid Correction Method for Time-Harmonic High-Frequency Elastodynamics with Wavenumber Explicit Bounds: Multiscale Method

 Let $\lambda_z^{(j)}:=\sum_{T\in\T_H} \lambda_{z,T}^{(j)}$ and define the multiscale test function

 The space of multiscale test functions then reads

 We emphasize that the dimension of the multiscale space is the same as the original coarse space, $\dim V_H = \dim \widetilde V_H$.
-Moreover, it is independent of the parameters $m$ and $h$.
+Moreover, the dimension is independent of the parameters $m$ and $h$.
 Finally, the multiscale Petrov--Galerkin FEM seeks to find $u_H\in V_H$ such that

 As in \cite{GallistlPeterseim2015}, the error analysis shows that the choice $H\lesssim k^{-1}$, $m\approx\log(k)$ will be sufficient to guarantee stability and quasi-optimality properties, provided that $k^\alpha h\lesssim 1$ where $\alpha$ depends on the stability and regularity of the continuous problem.
 The conditions on $h$ are the same as for the standard $Q_1$ FEM on the global fine scale.
-For example, the stability analysis in this paper combined the arguments of \cite{melenk1995generalized} shows that in three space dimensions $k^{7/2}h\lesssim 1$ is sufficient for stability and quasi-optimality for the case of pure Robin boundary conditions.
+For example, the stability analysis in this paper combined the arguments of \cite{melenk1995generalized} shows that in three space dimensions $k^2 h\lesssim 1$ is sufficient for stability and quasi-optimality for the case of pure Robin boundary conditions.
+More generally, if the corresponding adjoint problem